real-jame/realjame-old/src/blog/_posts/2023-03-31-general-update.md

 ## Welcome back...

 Okay, you might have been wondering why I've been inactive.
 I'm lazy, alright?
 Clean and simple.
 I've been growing content with sitting in my room, doing nothing, but just watching YouTube videos and scrolling Twitter, essentially.
 That's not the whole story, but the most important part is that I've been mostly inactive with things.
 Or even if I am making an effort, it's small, and barely productive.
-Life's been catching me by too; homework is piling up as we get closer to school ending, and family stuff (nothing bad, don't worry.
-Quite the opposite, in fact!
-Either way, it distracts me from what I need to do.)
+Life's been catching me by too; homework is piling up as we get closer to school ending, and family stuff (nothing bad, don't worry.)

 What I'm saying is that I need to snap back and start being regularly productive.
 Nothing's going to fall into my lap and fix this for me.
 So I've been making small changes in my lifestyle to put me on a better trajectory.
 One thing is getting onto a normal sleep schedule.
 I always found myself having some work I want to do that makes me stay up way late; now, I get it done in the afternoon instead of wasting that time scrolling the internet.